 The remainder of this paper describes the steps involved in this new fuzzy-logic controller synthesis approach and its application to a motor + load model with saturation and stiction.
-Specifically, Section 2 outlines the approach, including (i) SIDF modeling, (ii) the generation of "amplitude-sensitive proportional, integral and rate-feedback gains" needed to control the nonlinear plant, and (iii) the conversion of this model-based information into fuzzy-logic rulebases.
+Specifically, Section 2 outlines the approach, including (i) SIDF modeling, (ii) the generation of "amplitude-sensitive proportional, integral and ratefeedback gains" needed to control the nonlinear plant, (iii) the conversion of this model-based information into fuzzy-logic rulebases, and (iv) refinement of this preliminary design by step-response optimization.
 Section 3 presents the application of this approach to an electromechanical systems with nonlinear friction, and Section 4 provides a summary and conclusions of this work along with suggestions for future research.